CyberCat-Institute/open-game-engine/Tutorial/TUTORIAL.md

         |]

-Think of the declaration of an open game as defining a (possibly constant) function.
+The above expression is a declaration of an open game.
+You can think of it as a large (possibly constant) function.
 That is, on the left hand side of the equation you provide the name of the game `_NameOfGame_` as well as possible arguments that the game depends on `_var1_ ,...`.
-Think of the arguments as exogenous parameters on which the game depends such as utility functions, cost functions, discount factors etc.
+Think of the arguments as exogenous parameters on which the game depends such as utility functions, cost functions, discount factors, name of players etc.

 Regarding the right hand side of the equation, the `[opengame| ... |]` is the syntax that contains the relevant information to define an open game.
 The internals are seperated from the externals through two separating lines `:---:`.

 For now, we focus on the external parts.
 Recall the diagram above.
 The outside perspective corresponds to having the box with 4 wires.
 Hence, we need to provide inputs/outputs.
 (Information to be inputted is depicted in _..._).
-In many cases this will boil down to assign variable names to make clear on which information a game does depend on.
+In many cases this will boil down to assigning variable names to make clear on which information a game does depend on.

 Let us now turn to the internal structure.
 It has the following shape: